akshgarg10/Diabetic-retinopathy-detection/README.md

 5) Evaluation & Deployment
 <br>

+<h1>Working </h1>
+This work employs the CNN methodology for detecting the diabetic retinopathy based on severity level.
+Many processes will be carried out before feeding the images to the network.
+We will train the two models in this work: our proposed model and the regression model and then we will make a comparison between the accuracies obtained by the two models.
+So, we will be taking the data for Diabetic Retinopathy Detection and for APTOS blindness detection from Kaggle.
+Both the datasets contain thousands of retinal images under different conditions.
+As the images contains a lot of noise, like some images may be out of focus, some may have a lot of exposure, some may have extra lighting, presence of the black background, etc. so we need to do preprocessing in order to get them in the standard format.
+Now we will analyze the data, if the data is highly unbalanced among the diabetic retinopathy severity image classes, it will give rise to the propensity of data augmentation.
+Data augmentation is framed by aligning one class to the class with most samples, in order to balance the data among the diabetic retinopathy severity classes.
+The implementation will be executed using python language, where a wide variety of libraries were employed for processing of images and to get acquainted with the system for creating deep learning network.
+The type of library for image management and preprocessing will be OpenCV.
+However, the mathematical functions required for the implementation is performed by NumPy.
+TensorFlow and Scikit-learn will also use for efficient management of CNN models and for defining the model.
+The implementation of the model will make use of GPU enabled devices for easier and faster processing.

 This is a team project of 4 members, where I played a role in Data Augmentation (scaling, rotating and flipping) and Data Generation(same height and width of images)